 +++ latest news +++

 Another great collaboration between the Den and the Bange Lab in Marburg.
-A long-standing question is how do polarly flagellated gammaproteobacteria spatially organize flagellar assembly?
+A long-standing question is how do polarly flagellated gammaproteobacteria spatially organize flagella assembly?
 Here we finally describe how it works.
-Preprint on BioRxiv.
+Now out in Nature Communications.

 The Mikrokumpel ('Microbuddy') by Lily has come alive (for example here, or contact us)!
 An introduction to bacteria (and that they are not all making you sick, but are mostly friends & helpers) for children between 3 and x, with some further information for older readers as well.
 All income will be donated to early science education and research programs for children.